 playing hide-n-seek, chase, tag

-jump rope & hopscotch underneath the carport
+jump rope and hopscotch underneath the carport

 tennis at the high school court